xsb/dog/DOGFILE_SPEC.md

 The *regex* option and the *choices* option are mutually exclusive.

-### register*
+### register

-Registers store the STDOUT of executed tasks as environment variables so other tasks can get their value later if they are part of the same task-chain execution.
+Registers stores the output of tasks as environment variables so other tasks can get their value later if they are part of the same task-chain execution.

 ```yml
 - task: get-dog-version